-Tom Kippola is a co-founder & managing director of the Chasm Group.
+Tom Kippola is co-founder & Managing Director of the Chasm Group.
 He helps executive teams with software-based innovations to rapidly build a strategic path that propels them to strong growth, sustainable competitive advantage, and attractive exit value.
-He is typically invited in by the CEO, often by referral.
+He is typically invited in by the CEO, usually by referral.

 Tom is co-author of a top 10 business bestseller, The Gorilla Game: Picking Winners In High Technology, a book that explains how competitive advantage is created in information technology businesses.

-He has also served dozens of large tech companies including Adobe, HP, IBM, and Intel.
-He helped fashion the strategy that Nextel Communications used to build one of the 10 most profitable companies in the U.S., and ultimately get acquired by Sprint for $35B.
+He has also served dozens of large companies including Adobe (involved in building the strategy for Acrobat in mid-90’s), HP, IBM, and Intel.
+He helped build the strategy enabling Nextel Communications to post the 10th highest net margin among Fortune 500 cos., and to be acquired by Sprint for $35B.

 Tom graduated from the University of Michigan, where he studied electrical engineering and business.